c-blake/cligen/README.md

 =============================================================
 There are only a few very easy rules to learn:

- 0. No parameter of a wrapped proc can be named "help" (name collision!)

  1. Zero or 1 params has type seq[T] to catch optional positional args.

  2. All param types used must have argParse, argHelp support (see Extending..)
     This includes the type T in seq[T] for non-option/positionals.

  3. Only basic procs supported -- no 'auto' types, 'var' types, generics, etc.

-`cligen` supports most basic Nim types (int, float, ..) out of the box, and the system can be extended pretty easily to user-defined types.
+ 4. No param of a wrapped proc can be named "help" and there can be no '?' user short option key.
+(Name collisions!)

 Optional positional command arguments (more on Rule 1)
 ------------------------------------------------------